Board Elections

 The Nordic trail system at Tie City and Happy Jack is one of our community’s greatest assets and one I and my family use frequently.
 It would be an honor to work in helping to maintain this system.
 To me, the work the MBNA does in facilitating grooming, signage, and events is invaluable, and I would love to contribute as a dedicated MBNA board member.

-There were four candidates running for the four open seats on the MBNA board.
+There were four candidates running for the four open seats on the MBNA board this year.
 After introducing themselves at the Annual Meeting, the four candidates were elected by acclamation.
-Their written statements are posted here for those that were unable to attend.
-Welcome new board members!

 Dan "Danno" Brain